mbcalles/Area-Level-Deprivation-Traffic-Injury/README.md

-# Evaluating regional variation in socioeconomic inequalities in motor-vehicle injury collisions
+# Evaluating regional variation in neighbourhood socioeconomic inequalities in motor-vehicle injury collisions

 *Note: This is a work in progress.
 Scripts and documentation are being actively developed and updated.*